Strategyproof Learning with Advice: Introduction

 Note that when $\gamma$ is a small constant, the mechanism achieves near-optimal consistency and constant robustness.
 With $\gamma = 2$, the mechanism is $3$ consistent and $3$ robust, which recovers the optimal approximation without advice.
+In fact, in this case with $\gamma = 2$, our mechanism is exactly the mechanism of \citet{dekel2010incentive}.
 A main technical challenge is the construction of the family of hard instances and its analysis.
-We also show that the approximation achieved by our mechanism smoothly interpolates between its consistency and robustness as a function of the advice error $\eta$.
+We also show that the approximation achieved by our mechanism smoothly interpolates between its consistency and robustness as a function of the advice error.
 This mechanism and its guarantees also extend to homogeneous linear functions over $\mathbb{R}$.

-We then consider binary classification problems over the $0$-$1$ loss function in the shared input setting, where agents have identical points but may disagree on their labels, and the function class is a set of specific labelings for the points. \citet{meir2012algorithms} give a deterministic mechanism that achieves a $2n - 1$ approximation and show that no deterministic mechanism can achieve a sublinear approximation.
+We then consider binary classification problems over the $0$-$1$ loss function in the shared input setting, where agents have identical points but may disagree on their labels, and the function class is a set of specific labelings for the points (Section~\ref{sec:classification}). \citet{meir2012algorithms} give a deterministic mechanism that achieves a $2n - 1$ approximation and show that no deterministic mechanism can achieve a sublinear approximation.
 They also give a $3$ approximate randomized mechanism, which they also show to be tight.
 Our second main result is a strong impossibility result for classification with advice.

-\begin{theorem*} For binary classification in the shared input setting, any deterministic mechanism with $o(n)$ consistency has unbounded robustness, and any random mechanism with consistency better than $3$ has robustness $\Omega(n)$. \end{theorem*}
+\begin{theorem*} For binary classification in the shared input setting, any deterministic and $o(n)$ consistent mechanism has unbounded robustness.
+Any random mechanism with consistency better than $3$ is $\Omega(n)$ robust. \end{theorem*}

-These results imply fundamental limitations for the use of advice in strategic classification problems: in order to achieve an improved approximation when the advice is accurate, compared to the best-known approximation without advice, no robustness guarantees are achievable for deterministic mechanisms, and the robustness must be sacrificed to be at least linear, instead of $3$, for randomized mechanisms.
-For the special case of classes with only two labelings, we extend the deterministic mechanism for regression and its guarantees, as well as provide a randomized mechanism parametrized by $\gamma \in (0,1]$ that is $1+\gamma$ consistent and $1 + 1/\gamma$ robust.
+These results imply that no robustness guarantee is achievable by deterministic mechanisms with a consistency that improves over the best-known approximation in the setting without advice.
+For randomized mechanisms, the robustness must be sacrificed to be at least linear, instead of $3$, to obtain an improved consistency.
+For the special case of function classes with only two labelings, we extend the deterministic mechanism for regression and its guarantees, as well as provide a randomized mechanism parametrized by $\gamma \in (0,1]$ that is $1+\gamma$ consistent and $1 + 1/\gamma$ robust.